ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 In a dynamic language, where variables can arbitrarily change their type, e.g. JavaScript, Python, or even C, this isn't as easy, as the compiler won't be there to do type checking.
-If anything, I've learnt that dynamic typing is idiotic, and languages that are designed with dynamic weak typing are terrible.
+If anything, I've learned that dynamic typing is idiotic, and languages that are designed with dynamic weak typing are terrible.
 Thankfully, new languages seem to be following the static typing school of thought (Go, Rust, Swing, Nim).